cellml/libcellml/docs/specifications/generator_notes.rst

 .. code-block:: cpp

-    // Instantiate the generator and submit the model to it for processing libcellml::Generator generator;
+    // Instantiate the generator and submit a model to it for processing libcellml::Generator generator;
     generator.processModel(model);

 .. code-block:: python

-    # Instantiate the generator and submit the model to it for processing
+    # Instantiate the generator and submit a model to it for processing
     generator = Generator()
     generator.processModel(model)